MarcoFiletti/gandi-ddns-swift/README.md

 More configuration examples can be seen below in [Config Examples](#config-examples)

-Full usage:
+## Usage:

 `./GandiDDNS [options] [config]`

-where config is a json file containing a configuration (defaults to `config.json`
+where config is a json file containing a configuration (defaults to `config.json`)

 **Options**:

-`-n` dry run: does not actually modify records
+`-n` dry run: does not actually modify records.

-`-v` verbose: prints every single step
+`-v` verbose: prints every single step.

 `-q` quiet: prints nothing.
 Use return codes to detect errors (0 means everything was successful).